-3.69 In addition to donation of organs for transplantation, deceased donors often donate tissue as well ('Heart for Valves').
+In addition to donation of organs for transplantation, deceased donors often donate tissue as well ('Heart for Valves').
 Should an organ donor be found unsuitable for organ donation as a result of pathology revealed during donor surgery, the question arises as to whether tissue donation is still feasible.

+3.71.
 In this situation, the SNOD should be consulted to determine whether tissue donation can proceed.
 The SNOD, having referred to the appropriate exclusion criteria, and mindful of the pathological findings noted by the surgeon, will direct the surgeon to retrieve the heart for valve donation if appropriate.
 Alternatively, the SNOD will direct the surgeon to close the patient if no tissue donation is possible.

-If the heart is to be retrieved for valve donation in a DCD donor, the heart is simply retrieved and prepared as usual.
+If the heart is to be retrieved for valve donation in a DCD donor, the heart is retrieved and prepared as usual.
 In DBD donation, the surgeon should exsanguinate the donor in the usual fashion and retrieve the heart.
-The heart is then prepared for placing in the heart pot as usual.
+The heart is then prepared for placing in the heart pot as usual

-- 3.70 If, in a donor attended by a NORS Team, a specific organ is found to be unsuitable for transplantation and is declined by the relevant transplant centres, then the NORS Team may retrieve it for research purposes provided that appropriate consent/authorisation has been obtained.
-NB: Under HTA rules, if material is being removed from the deceased for the primary purpose of research then a specific HTA licence for the premises where the material is removed must be in place unless the respective Trust is covered by the extended NHSBT Research Licence for specifically NHSBT approved research studies.
-The Human Tissue Act only applies to England, Wales and Northern Ireland.
-There is no requirement for an HTA licence to procure organs and tissue for research for hospitals in Scotland. - 3.71 NHSBT facilitates research and NORS Teams are required to obtain samples during retrieval for QUOD or projects agreed by RINTAG, where appropriate consent/authorisation has been obtained. - 3.72 Retrieval surgeons using banked blood, for example as part of a machine perfusion technique, must capture the DIN number of each unit on the HTA form for the organ.
-The DIN number(s) must also be recorded in the operation notes for the donor.
-Refer to Appendix 7 (Blood utilisation for donor organ retrieval, ex situ machine perfusion and preservation technologies). - 3.73 In recognition of the gift of donation, NORS Team leads may wish to acknowledge the donor.
-Some feel that the task of organ retrieval surgery is made more stressful and emotionally challenging by adding such a personal element to the process before the operation begins.
+- 3.72.
+If, in a donor attended by a NORS Team, a specific organ is found to be unsuitable for transplantation and is declined by the relevant transplant centres, then the NORS Team may retrieve it for research purposes provided that appropriate consent/authorisation has been obtained.
+NB: Under HTA rules, if material is being removed from the deceased for the primary purpose of research, then a specific HTA licence for the premises where the material is removed must be in place unless the respective Trust is covered by the extended NHSBT Research Licence for specifically NHSBT approved research studies.
+The Human Tissue Act only applies to England, Wales, and Northern Ireland.
+There is no requirement for an HTA licence to procure organs and tissue for research for hospitals in Scotland. - 3.73.
+NHSBT facilitates research and NORS Teams are required to obtain samples during retrieval for QUOD or projects agreed by RINTAG, where appropriate consent/authorisation has been obtained.
+There is a potential conflict when a research biopsy (e.g. QUOD) is considered in a donor where an organ may have undergone a biopsy for clinical assessment purposes.
+Kidney biopsies in particular have led to governance incidents.
+Therefore, the SNOD and the lead surgeon must consider the following priorities specifically for kidney biopsies.